dustinpfister/blog_posts/_posts/threejs-dae-collada-loader.md

 On top of loading the usual three.js file, the Collada file loader will also need to be loaded first before any additional javaScript that makes use of three.js and the  Collada loader.
 In many of these examples I am also using the Orbit Controls file which is yet another external files that can be located in the examples folder.

 ## 2 - Load a single dae file

+In this example I will just be loading a single dae file using the THREE.ColladaLoader constructor to create an instance of such a loader.
+I then just need to call the load method of this collada loader instance and pass the url to the dae file that I want to load.

 ```js
 (function () {